The Mayfair Witches Parlor

 In the Beginning: San Francisco

-San Francisco is where both Interview With the Vampire (1994) and Anne Rice's literary career began with the publication of the novel in 1976 began.
+San Francisco is where both Interview With the Vampire (1994) and Anne Rice's literary career began with the publication of the novel in 1976.

 When we first meet Michael Curry in The Witching Hour, he is holed up in the bedroom of his Victorian house on Liberty Street in San Francisco.
 It had been two months since Michael had drowned and come back after having tumbled into the bay from the rocks near the Cliff House.
 While he was aware of his own body floating face down in the icy waters of San Francisco Bay, he also found himself accepting a specific mission put to him by long dead Mayfair Witches.
 Essentially, return to hometown of New Orleans and stop Lasher from fulfilling his objective via the 13th Mayfair Witch, Rowan.
 We then meet Rowan Mayfair, the doctor daughter of Deirdre Mayfair whose photograph was seen by Deirdre's doctor in 1983.
 She had agreed to meet this man, Michael Curry, to help him remember details of his near-death in San Francisco Bay two months earlier.
 But why her?